 We offer a wide range of online education and test preparation courses and other related services and products.
-Our courses are designed to help professionals and other course participants obtain and maintain the skills, licenses and certifications necessary to pursue careers in China in the areas of accounting, law, healthcare, construction engineering, information technology and other industries.
+Our online courses are designed to help professionals and other course participants obtain and maintain the skills, licenses and certifications necessary to pursue careers in China in the areas of accounting, law, healthcare, construction engineering and other industries.
 We also offer test preparation courses to self-taught learners pursuing higher education diplomas or degrees and to secondary school and college students preparing for various academic and entrance exams.
 We further offer online foreign language courses.
-Our online education courses, accounted for 89.8%, 79.1% and 74.0% of our net revenues in the fiscal years ended September 30, 2007, 2008 and 2009, respectively.
-In the fiscal year ended September 30, 2009, we also further expanded our course offerings into offline areas, including information technology courses, primary and secondary school supplementary courses and business start-up training courses.
+Our online education courses, accounted for 74.0%, 73.6% (adjusted) and 74.1% of our net revenues in the fiscal years ended September 30, 2009, 2010 and 2011, respectively.
+In addition, we also further expanded our course offerings into offline areas, including offline primary and secondary school supplementary courses and business start-up training courses.
 In addition, we sell books and reference materials through third-party bookstores and distributors across China and, to a lesser extent, through our online bookstore and our offices in Beijing.
-We also, from time to time, provide course production services, platform production services and magazine content production services for certain customers at their request, and provide in-person professional training for accounting firms.
+We also, from time to time, provide course production services, platform production services and magazine content production services for certain customers at their request, and provide in-person accounting and healthcare professional training to accounting firms and the general public.